Flag of Tennessee: Symbolism

 The stars represent the three geographically and legally distinct Grand Divisions of Tennessee (i.e. East, Middle, and West Tennessee).
 The blue circle around the stars represents the unity of those grand divisions.
 The blue bar at the edge of the flag was just a design consideration.
 When asked about the blue bar, Reeves stated "The final blue bar relieves the sameness of the crimson field and prevents the flag from showing too much crimson when hanging limp."
 In October 1917, National Geographic erroneously reported the stars represented the state as the third to enter the Union after the original thirteen.

-Vexillologist Steven A. Knowlton believes that "the Tennessee flag has pragmatic unity with the Confederate flag: both share the element of white stars inside a fimbriated blue charge, and the element of that blue charge on a red field."
-He also notes the resemblance between the Tennessee State Flag and the third national flag of the confederacy.
-However, Knowlton also acknowledged that there is no direct evidence of the flag being designed to emulate the Confederate flag.

 Star arrangement

 State law dictates exactly how the central emblem is to be displayed on the flag.

 In 1976, the U.S. Postal Service issued a sheet of 13 cent stamps illustrating U.S. state flags.
 Tennessee's was illustrated upside down.

 Government flags

 Alongside the state flag, there are other flags used by the government of Tennessee.
-The flag for the governor of Tennessee (shown at right) has been in use since 1939.
+The flag for the governor of Tennessee has been in use since 1939.
 It is a scarlet flag, with four stars, one in each corner, and the state military crest, a tree with three white stars, in the center.
-The Tennessee General Assembly has its own flag as well.
+The Tennessee General Assembly has its own flag as well that was adopted in 1978.